kNN For Whisper And Its Effect On Bias And Speaker Adaptation: Abstract

 \section{Abstract}

-Speech recognition performance varies by language, domain, and speaker characteristics such as accent, and fine-tuning a model on any of these categories may lead to catastrophic forgetting. $k$ nearest neighbor search ($k$NN), first proposed for neural sequence decoders for natural language generation (NLG) and machine translation (MT), is a non-parametric method that can instead adapt by building an external datastore that can then be searched during inference time, without training the underlying model.
-We show that Whisper, a transformer end-to-end speech model, benefits from $k$NN.
+Speech recognition performance varies by language, domain, and speaker characteristics such as accent, but fine-tuning a model on any of these categories may lead to catastrophic forgetting.
+Token-level $k$ nearest neighbor search ($k$NN), first proposed for neural sequence decoders for natural language generation (NLG) and machine translation (MT), is a non-parametric method that instead adapts using inference-time search in an external datastore, without training the underlying model.
+We show that Whisper, a transformer end-to-end speech recognition model, benefits from $k$NN.
 We investigate the differences between the speech and text setups.
 We discuss implications for speaker adaptation, and analyze improvements by gender, accent, and age.